Whistleblowing Law

 Violations Covered by the Law

-• Inaction, negligence or abuse of office by public officials;
+• Inaction, negligence, or abuse of official position by officials

-• Threats to public health or public order;
+• Threat to public health or public order

-• Violations of competition rules or human rights;
+• Violation of competition law or human rights

-• Violations in public procurement or the financial sector;
+• Violations in the field of public procurement or finance

 Recipients of Internal Reports